Große Research Group

 Professor Große died unexpectedly on June 14th, 2018.
 We will keep the memory of an open-hearted and cooperative scientist, a kind person who always helped with words and deeds.
 Various discussions, his brilliant ideas, as well as his humor will remain with us.
 The FLI and its employees are greatly indebted to Frank Große.

 The doubling of genetic information, namely DNA replication, is a central aspect of all living organisms.
 Errors occurring during DNA replication may lead to cancer or premature aging of the cell and/or the whole organism.
-The Große group is interested in basic aspects of DNA replication, its regulation and the prevention of errors that might occur during this process.
+The Lab's focus was on basic aspects of DNA replication, its regulation and the prevention of errors that might occur during this process.

 - How is the initiation of replication regulated and how is it stopped when something goes awry?